Lead user: "Pyramiding" search processes for identifying lead user innovations not publicly posted

 Pyramiding involves a sequence of telephonic or email interviews of experts in a professional or industrial setting.
 Each interviewee is initially selected on the basis of writings or reputation as someone knowledgeable in a subject of interest - for example, control of infections resulting from surgeries.
 Each of these interviewees is contacted and asked whether they know of someone who faces extreme problems on the topic of interest, and whether that person has innovated to their knowledge.
 For example, a general surgeon, when asked this question, might point to surgeons who deal with immune-compromised patients who are more likely to get infections than average patients.
 The individuals identified in this way are generally further up the "pyramid of expertise" than the initial interviewees.
 They are than contacted and interviewed in turn.
 From 5 to 20 of these pyramiding interviews, when carefully conducted, are generally sufficient to connect searchers with lead user innovators of the type they are seeking.

-Examples of lead user studies

-The lead user method can be utilized in any industry and at any level of product complexity.
-The following are examples where the Lead User method was utilized to create a new product which satisfied a specific need:

-3M

-The lead user method was utilized in 3M’s Medical-Surgical Division to develop a breakthrough surgical drape product.
-3M assembled a team of lead users which included a veterinarian surgeon, a makeup artist, doctors from developing countries and military medics.

-Hilti AG

-Hilti utilized the lead user method to develop a simplified pipe hanger.
-Hilti put together a lead user group consisting of lead layout engineers, researchers from construction departments of institutes, an engineer from a professional organization in Bonn, and two engineers from municipal building departments.

-Nortel

-Nortel utilized the lead user method to develop a new class of web applications for voice, video and data.
-Nortel put together a group of lead users including law enforcement professionals, paramedics, military personnel, animal trackers and professional storm trackers.